CecilWesterhof/BashLibrary/README.md

 BashLibrary
 ===========

-A library with useful Bash functions
+A BASH library with useful functions
+Copyright:
+  2013 by Cecil Westerhof
+Contact:
+  bash@decebal.nl

 There is a LinkedIn group where this library is discussed:
     http://tinyurl.com/BASHScripting